ravindu-kulasooriya/ravindu-kulasooriya/README.md

 # Hi there 👋 I'm Ravindu

-🎓 Software Engineering Undergraduate
+🎓 Software Engineering Undergraduate at Birmingham City University
 💻 Full-Stack Developer
-🚀 Capable of building scalable web and mobile solutions
+🚀 Passionate about building scalable web and mobile solutions

-I specialize in developing **web and mobile applications**, working across both **frontend and backend**, and building scalable systems using modern frameworks and databases.
+I specialize in developing full-stack web and mobile applications, working across both frontend and backend technologies to build scalable and practical solutions.
+I enjoy turning ideas into real-world applications using modern frameworks, tools, and databases while continuously improving my technical and problem-solving skills.

 ---